fadzlihakim/etiqa-assessment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.

+## API Implementation

+This project was implemented with API using [NodeJS](https://nodejs.org/en).

+## Tailwind

+This project was styled using the [Tailwind CSS](https://tailwindcss.com/docs/installation) framework version 3.4.1.

+## Netlify

+This project was hosted in the cloud by [Netlify](https://etiqa-assessment.netlify.app/).

+## Github

+The source code is available on [Github](https://github.com/fadzlihakim/etiqa-assessment).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.